IamSebastianDev/Calm-before-the-Grow/README.md

 <!-- @format -->

-# React Jam 2024 - Fall - Calm before the Grow
+# React Jam 2024 - Fall - Calm before the Bloom

-**Calm before the Grow** is designed to be a zen experience.
+**Calm before the Bloom** is designed to be a zen experience.
 There's no winning or losing — just relax and enjoy the process of creating your own small island of tranquility.

 ## How to Play